 How to grow peperomia

-Place peperomia in a well lit room, but keep it out of direct sunlight.
-Peperomia plants need humidity so a bathroom or kitchen would be ideal, but they will thrive in other rooms if you mist regularly.
+Place peperomia in a well-lit room, but keep it out of direct sunlight.
+Peperomia plants need some humidity so a bathroom or kitchen would be ideal, but they will thrive in other rooms if you mist regularly.
 Their ideal temperature is 18-24ºC.

 Where to grow peperomia

-Peperomia grow best in bright indirect light.
-They can tolerate low light but in a shadier spot, it's a good idea to reduce watering.
+Peperomia grow best in bright, indirect light.
+They can tolerate low light but if they are in a shadier spot it's a good idea to reduce watering.
 Keep them out of direct sunlight, which will scorch the leaves.
-Keep away from radiators and draughts and ideally, place in a room that gets high humidity.
+Keep away from radiators and draughts and, ideally, place in a room with reasonably high humidity levels.
 Mist in the summer to keep up humidity or stand your plant on a tray of moist pebbles.

 How to plant peperomia